LujiaJin/Basis-Prediction-Networks-PyTorch/README.md

 | average  |   31.63   | 0.917 | 0.028 | 0.993 |

 ## License
-All the materials, including the codes and pretrained models, are made freely available for non-commercial use under the [Mozilla Public License 2.0](https://www.mozilla.org/en-US/MPL/2.0/).
+All the materials, including the codes and pretrained models, are made freely available for non-commercial use under the [GNU GENERAL PUBLIC LICENSE Version 3](https://www.gnu.org/licenses/gpl-3.0.html).

 #### If you like this repo, Star or Fork to support my work.
 Thank you!